rollerworks/search/doc/searches.rst

 Handling processing errors
 --------------------------

-When processing input its possible the input is invalid eg. a syntax/structure error, passing an unsupported value-type to a field or missing a required field.
+When processing input its possible the input is invalid e.g. a syntax/structure error, passing an unsupported value-type to a field or missing a required field.

 To not leave these situations unnoticed each processor will throw an exception in case of an error.
 The exception itself provides more information on what is wrong.

 Please keep note of the following:

-* the field-name is the resolved field name and not the alias that was used
+* The field-name is the resolved field name and not the alias that was used.
-* group and nesting level start at index 0 which is the root of the condition
+* The group and nesting level start at index 0 which is the root of the condition.

 .. tip::